-This is not the first time that these words resonate on social networks or when leaving a track of padel.
+This is not the first time that these words have resonated on social networks or at the exit of a padel court.

 But to believe some players during the last tournaments, the playing conditions would not be worthy of a World Padel Tour.